Saturday, March 28, 2009

 Student's Wordle link:

-a wonderful children’s fiction piece, by a distinguished author.
+This novel is a wonderful children’s fiction piece, by a distinguished author.
 This story demonstrates the power of love within a family, while maintaining the fun spirit of adventure.
 A family adopts a mouse, Stuart, and has to learn how to adjust their lives in order to make Stuart feel welcomed and loved.
 The story also shows that a hero can be any size, even if it is a mouse.

 Juan Bobo- Folktale